Grading of SUFE (slipped upper femoral epiphysis) can be made on both AP and true lateral projections.

 As the epiphysis slips, the metaphysis can be divided into thirds.

-On a true lateral radiograph, the angle which the epiphysis makes with the metaphysis may also be employed (sometimes known as the Southwick head shaft angle).
+On a true lateral radiograph, the angle (slip angle) which the epiphysis makes with the metaphysis may also be employed (sometimes known as the Southwick head shaft angle).